seek4science/seek/tech/docker.md

 ## Running a basic container

 A single container is available for SEEK that runs on the SQLite3 database, which is fine for a small to medium number of concurrent users.
+For larger deployments see [Docker compose](#using-docker-compose)

 This is a good way to try out your own local installation of SEEK.